LangChain/Core Concepts

 LangChain is a framework that gives you a single, unified API to work with any LLM — plus a composable system for building chains, agents, tools, and memory on top of them.

 Without LangChain, you write different code for every provider (OpenAI, Anthropic, Gemini…).
 With LangChain, you write it once and swap models with a single line.
-That single-API promise is the reason LangChain exists: it decouples your application logic from the model vendor so you can iterate on prompts, upgrade models, and mix providers without rewriting your stack.
+That's the core promise: decouple your application logic from the model vendor so you can iterate on prompts, upgrade models, and mix providers without rewriting your stack.